Medically Reviewed By

 The only definitive way to diagnose pleural mesothelioma is through a tissue biopsy.
 However, some doctors may test pleural fluid for the presence of cancer cells before recommending a biopsy.
 This is called mesothelioma pleural effusion cytology, or mesothelioma pleural fluid analysis.

-If the pleural effusions are caused by pleural mesothelioma, then doctors can remove samples of the excess pleural effusion to test for mesothelioma cancer cells.
-Pleural fluid tests are done by removing fluid samples with a needle inserted between the ribs.
+If the pleural effusions are caused by pleural mesothelioma, then doctors can remove samples of the fluid in the chest to test for mesothelioma cancer cells.
+Pleural fluid tests are done by removing fluid samples with a needle inserted into the pleural space.

-According to a 2019 study, approximately 60% of cancer cases can be diagnosed by testing pleural effusion fluid.
+According to a 2019 study, approximately 60% of cancer cases can be diagnosed by testing pleural effusion fluid from the chest.

-Treatment for pleural effusion involves draining the excess fluid from the pleural space.
-This is done through low-invasive surgeries.
+Treatment for pleural effusion involves draining the excess fluid between the layers of the pleura.
+This is done through minimally invasive procedures.

 Thoracentesis for Pleural Effusion

-The main way to treat pleural effusion is a thoracentesis.
-This minimally invasive procedure can be used to either diagnose the cause of pleural effusion or remove the excess fluid from the pleural space, or the gap between the two pleural tissue linings.
-Thoracentesis is a temporary way of treating pleural effusion, because it drains the fluid but does not eliminate the chance of more fluid building up later.
+The main way to treat a pleural effusion is a thoracentesis.
+This minor surgical procedure can be used to diagnose the cause of pleural effusion and remove the excess fluid from the pleural space, or the gap between the two pleural tissue linings.
+Thoracentesis is a temporary way of treating pleural effusion because it drains the fluid but does not eliminate the possibility of more fluid building up later.

-Doctors insert a needle between your ribs and into the pleural space to remove the excess fluid.
-If there is a large amount of pleural effusion, then the medical team may attach tubing to the needle to drain fluid quicker.
-In some cases, doctors may use a catheter instead of the needle, and the tubing and catheter will continue to drain the fluid for a day or two.
+Doctors insert a needle into the pleural space to remove the excess fluid.
+If there is a large amount of pleural fluid, then the medical team may attach tubing to the needle to drain fluid quickly.
+In some cases, doctors may use an indwelling pleural catheter where the pleural catheter will remain in place to allow for continuous drainage of fluid for an extended period of time.

-Thoracentesis to remove malignant mesothelioma pleural effusion can be referred to as a palliative mesothelioma treatment.
-It reduces symptoms of pleural effusion and mesothelioma in an effort to improve the patient’s quality of life.
+Using a thoracentesis to remove malignant mesothelioma pleural effusions can be considered a palliative cancer treatment.
+It reduces the symptoms of pleural effusion and mesothelioma in an attempt to improve the patient’s quality of life.

 Pleurodesis for Pleural Effusion

-Pleurodesis is another minimally invasive surgery to treat pleural effusion.
-Pleurodesis is palliative treatment for pleural mesothelioma.
-Doctors remove the fluid from the pleura and seal the pleural cavity to prevent future effusions.
-The doctors use an adhesive to connect the two tissue linings of the pleura.
-This is a permanent solution to pleural effusion.
+Pleurodesis is another minimally invasive surgery to treat pleural effusions.
+Pleurodesis is a palliative treatment for pleural mesothelioma.
+Doctors will typically use video-assisted thoracoscopic surgery to remove the fluid from the pleura and chemically seal the pleural space to prevent future effusions.
+The two tissue linings of the pleura will be fused as a permanent solution to pleural effusions.

-While pleurodesis can prevent the occurrence of pleural effusions, it may limit certain surgical treatment options.
+While pleurodesis can prevent the occurrence of pleural effusions, it may limit future surgical treatment options for pleural mesothelioma.

 Pleurectomy/Decortication

 Pleurectomy with decortication surgery removes the pleura, which could eliminate the chance of pleural effusions occurring again.
 Pleurectomy/decortication is one of the main surgeries for pleural mesothelioma.
-It’s a way of removing pleural mesothelioma tumors and cancer cells in the chest cavity.
+It’s a way of removing pleural mesothelioma tumors and cancer cells from the lung and the inside of the chest cavity.
 This is a permanent solution to pleural effusion.

 Extrapleural Pneumonectomy

-Extrapleural pneumonectomy surgery removes the pleura, plus the affected lung.
-This is another surgery for pleural mesothelioma to remove tumors in the chest cavity.
+Extrapleural pneumonectomy surgery removes the pleura, plus the entire diseased lung.
+This is another surgery for pleural mesothelioma to remove tumors within the chest.
 Removing the pleura eliminates the possibility of pleural effusions occurring again.

 Frequently Asked Questions About Mesothelioma Pleural Effusion